 Wolf Reik obtained his MD from the University of Hamburg.
 He did his thesis work with Rudolf Jaenisch, and postdoctoral work with Azim Surani in Cambridge.
 He became a Fellow of the Lister Institute of Preventive Medicine at Cambridge and subsequently the Head of the Epigenetics Programme at the Babraham Institute in Cambridge and its Associate Director.
-He is honorary Professor of Epigenetics at the University of Cambridge and Associate Faculty at the Wellcome Trust Sanger Institute, where he is a founding member of the Centre for Single Cell Genomics.
+He is honorary Professor of Epigenetics at the University of Cambridge, Associate Faculty at the Wellcome Sanger Institute, and Affiliate Faculty at the Stem Cell Institute.

-His research interests are in mammalian epigenetics, particularly in epigenetic reprogramming during mammalian development and its role in stem cell biology and inheritance.
-He has published more than 180 research articles and has an h-factor of 88.
+His research interests are in mammalian epigenetics, particularly in epigenetic reprogramming during mammalian development and its role in stem cell biology, inheritance and ageing.
+He has published more than 250 research articles and with an h-index of 122.
 He won the Wellcome Prize in Physiology and is a member of EMBO and the Academia Europaea, and a Fellow of the Academy of Medical Sciences and the Royal Society.